VCU Urology Residency Program

 The Urology Residency Program at VCU is an accredited 5-year residency program that participates in the AUA Match.
-We will be accepting two residents for the 2021 Urology Match.
+We will be accepting three residents for the 2022 Urology Match.

-COVID-19 Match Information: Following guidance from the American Urological Association and the Society of Academic Urologists, VCU urology will not hold any in-person interviews for the 2021 Urology Match.
-Instead, candidates in the 2021 Urology Match will undergo virtual interviews.
-We plan to interview 40 candidates for our two urology positions.
-Applicants who complete a virtual acting-internship will have an opportunity for formal interviews during their rotations and will not be required to participate in separate virtual interview.
+COVID-19 Match Information: Following guidance from the American Urological Association and the Society of Academic Urologists, VCU urology will not hold any in-person interviews for the 2022 Urology Match.
+Instead, candidates in the 2022 Urology Match will undergo virtual interviews.
+We plan to interview 40 candidates for our three urology positions.
+Applicants who complete a virtual acting internship will have an opportunity for formal interviews during their rotations and will not be required to participate in separate virtual interviews.

 We consider every application with no absolute cut-offs other than attending an accredited U.S. medical or osteopathic school.
 We pre-select for USMLE Step 1 scores above 230, but often offer interviews based on other factors including grades, letters of recommendations, leadership, extracurricular activities, and unique qualities/skills.
 Each application is reviewed thoroughly by the Program Evaluation Committee (PEC), comprised of the Program Director (Adam Klausner, MD), Associate Program Director (J. Tyler Roseman, MD), and site directors from VCU (Lance Hampton, MD, Chair of Urology), the VA (Sarah Krzastek, MD) and Pediatric Urology (Eric Nelson, MD).
 In addition, a senior and junior resident sit on the committee and actively participate in the process.
 The committee attempts to balance interview offers in order to ensure a vibrant and diverse pool of applicants.